chengchengchels/textmining-survey/README.md

 # textmining-survey

-This is a dashboard with text-data frequency charts in shiny, based on a class assignment's text data generated from students' audio responses with Microsoft speech recognition.
+This is a dashboard with text-data frequency charts in R shiny, based on a class assignment's text data generated from students' audio responses with Microsoft speech recognition.
 The data was collected and transformed to a text corpus and tokenized.